What is Leadership?2022 Jan 23

 Uniquely, Jesus' Kingdom is a spiritual kingdom, not an earthly kingdom.
 (See also The Essential Good News of Christianity)

 Often times those that do not seek out leadership positions are the best leaders.
-Even Jesus did not seek to be king; that was from God the Father.
+Even Jesus did not seek to be king; that was designated to him from God the Father.

 Helping others where they have needs (like Jesus did) so that they can grow and have success is commonly called servant leadership. note It is an idea that has respect also in the secular world because it works.
 I remember a boss bringing up the topic at work to our whole group, explaining that it was his method of leadership.
 He may have been the best leader I’ve ever worked for.